BuchholzNick/VBA-Docs/api/Word.Font.md

 End With
 ```

-The following example changes the formatting of the Heading 2 style in the active document to Arial and bold.
+The following example changes the formatting of the Heading 2 style in the active document to Arial and italic.